CrainDavis/NoteTaker/README.md

 ---

 ## Description:
-This Note Taker application used ExpressJS to allow the user to write notes that can be saved, viewed again at another time, and deleted when no longer needed.
-The application is useable through Heroku.
+This Note Taker application uses ExpressJS to allow the user to write notes that can be saved, viewed again at another time, and deleted when no longer needed.
+The application is useable with deployment through Heroku.
+See the [Usage Section](#usage) for the link to the deployed application.

 ---